"NoveList and LearningExpress Library are two things we reference to answer patron questions often."

-Zander Miller is the Digital Strategies Librarian at the Kenosha Public Library and a member of the BadgerLink Advisory Group.
+Zander Miller is the Digital Strategies Librarian at the Kenosha Public Library and was a member of the BadgerLink Advisory Group from 2019 through 2021.
 He joined the Kenosha Public Library in June of 2019 after receiving his MLIS from the University of Illinois: Urbana-Champaign in May of 2019.
 One of his main goals is to demystify technology for the community and make it feel at home in their hands.

 How have libraries changed since you were a kid?